 Drożdż S., Nishizaki S., Speth J., Wambach J. (1990).
 “The nuclear response within extended RPA theories”, Physics Reports 197, 1-65.

-Piotr Homola is an associate professor (since 2016) at the Institute of Nuclear Physics, Polish Academy of Sciences, Kraków, from where he also earned his PhD and DSc (habilitation) degrees.
-Between 2013 and 2015 he worked as a postdoctoral fellow at the University of Siegen and Bergische Universität Wuppertal, and in 2018 and 2019 he was a visiting professor at the Open University, UK.
-He is the instigator and project coordinator of the Cosmic Ray Extremely Distributed Observatory (CREDO) Collaboration, kicked off in 2016 and formally inaugurated in 2019, now with 38 institutions from 17 countries on board.
-His primary main scientific focus is on activity within the ground-breaking CREDO project, aiming mainly at detecting and investigating large scale correlations of cosmic rays.
+Since 2016 Piotr Homola is an Associate Professor at the Institute of Nuclear Physics, Polish Academy of Sciences, Kraków, from where he also received a PhD and a Habilitation.
+Between 2013 and 2015, he worked as a postdoctoral fellow at the University of Siegen and Bergische Universität Wuppertal, and in 2018 and 2019 he was a Visiting Professor at the Open University, UK.
+Dr. Homola is the instigator and the Project Coordinator of the Cosmic Ray Extremely Distributed Observatory (CREDO) Collaboration kicked off in 2016 and formally inaugurated in 2019, now with 43 institutions from 19 countries on board.
+The main scientific focus of Dr. Homola is the activity within the ground-breaking CREDO project, aiming mainly at detection and investigation on large-scale correlations of cosmic rays.